Further down the page, you'll find some explanations regarding the key similarities and differences between the Stihl BR 430 and the Stihl BR 600.

 CFM & MPH

-- The Stihl BR 600, providing a CFM of 677, outmatches the 500 CFM of the Stihl BR 430.
-Your leaf blowing experience will therefore be outstandingly improved with the Stihl BR 600, as it should be able to move considerably more leaves per minute.
+- In direct comparison, the Stihl BR 600, equipped with a CFM of 677, outshines the 500 CFM of the Stihl BR 430.
+Expect a remarkable upgrade in leaf blowing performance with the Stihl BR 600, as it delivers significantly greater airflow for quicker and more effective leaf removal.

 Weight & Noise rating

-- The weight of the Stihl BR 430, which is 22.3 lbs, slightly exceeds the 21.6 lbs of the Stihl BR 600, and will therefore require you to carry around slightly more weight.
+- The Stihl BR 430, weighing 22.3 lbs, edges slightly above the 21.6 lbs of the Stihl BR 600, implying that while it's marginally heavier, you may notice a tad more comfort and ease in handling the latter.

 Engine specs comparison